By Stephenie Livingston/University of Florida News

 “We all like to talk about dreams.
 How can you have dreams when you wake up every day and this is what you see?” he said.
 “You see the guns, you see the drugs, you see the violence.
 It’s easier to get a pistol than a business suit around here.”

-I spotted another memorial in Grand Park, one of the most violent neighborhoods in Jacksonville, in the most violent county in Florida, a state leading the country in mass shootings.
+I spotted another memorial in Grand Park, another notoriously violent neighborhood in Jacksonville, in the most violent county in Florida, a state leading the country in mass shootings.
 More candles for a person shot dead in the street.

 Crandall grew up in a Detroit working-class family.
 “Just because of that I was around people who often found injury in their lives,” she said, whether it was from violence or on-the-job accidents.